-Little time is taken to differentiate the 3 kingdoms, but the essentials are laid down so we at least have an understanding of the relations between the three.
-Wei is unsuprisingly the richest and most fertile region of three, Shu has dealings with smelly Tibetian tribesmen in order to bolster its military might and Wu is the weakest and lamest of the three and is constantly sending diplomats to both sides to ask if they would please not invade it.
+Little time is taken to differentiate the 3 kingdoms, but the essentials are laid down so we at least have an understanding of the relations between them.
+Wei is unsurprisingly the richest and most fertile region, Shu has dealings with smelly Tibetian tribesmen in order to bolster its military might and Wu is the weakest and lamest of them all and is constantly sending diplomats to both sides to ask if they would please not invade it.
 That’s about it.
-I figure the famed nation states of the asian equivalent to the Illiad deserve at least a page of differentiation each but no such detail exists.
+I figure the famed nation states of the chinese equivalent to the Illiad deserve at least a page of differentiation each but no such detail exists.
 A shame.

 The chapter then proceeds to delve into a variety of spiritual and philosophical topics that were relevant at the time.
 The traditional four element Fruit-grains-vegetables-protein has been replaced by a far more bewildering rock-paper-scissors-lizard-spock of wood, metal, earth, water and fire because FAK YOU AIR.
 Elements do not simply oppose but supplant, control or inhibit eachother and after you have explained this to your players they now presumably have all the tools to play a chinamen druid without being ensnared in a metaphysical spiderweb.

-I seem harsh but there is actually some decent stuff in this section.
-The I, Ching makes an appearance as a tool for Divination, Feng Shui is a real (and powerful) art that allows divine spellcasters to essentially enchant locations and the philosophies of Animism, Taoism and Buddhism are briefly covered and given Clerical domains.
+I seem harsh on this exposition but this section actually contains some good stuff.
+The I, Ching makes an appearance as a tool for Divination, Feng Shui is a real (and powerful) art that allows divine spellcasters to essentially enchant entire buildings with permanent spells that affect all their occupants and the philosophies of Animism, Taoism and Buddhism are briefly covered and given Clerical domains.
 The philosophies of Confucianism (i.e shutting the hell up about all that meta-physical clap-trap, going to your room and getting back to work) and Legalism (i.e a philosophy of statecraft akin to that of the Imperium of Man) are also covered.
-What struck me as interesting is that there is no real religious or philosophical strife, though magistrates might persecute a certain group for personal or political gain.
+What struck me as interesting is that there is no real religious or philosophical strife despite the plethora of religions and philosophies, though unscrupulous (or is that unscrupurous?) magistrates might persecute a certain group for personal or political gain.

 There is a good page on law in old (and I guess probably contemporary) China.
-Villages and towns are adjudicated by a labyrinthine bureaucracy that dispenses merciless and harsh justice to criminals and civilians alike.
-Witnesses and both parties are frequently caned durning a trial to establish dominance and to prevent frivolous lawsuits, and torture is a common method of both obtaining a confession and a punishment (though it is pointed out that killing a witness/suspect through torture before a confession is obtained will result in the execution of the Magistrate).
-Castration, blinding and the dreaded Death of a Thousand Cuts are common punishments and it should come as no suprise that the science of torture has been raised to a fine art in mythic China.
+Villages and towns are adjudicated by a labyrinthine bureaucracy that dispenses draconian justice to criminals and civilians alike.
+Both parties and even witnesses are frequently caned during a trial to establish a proper subservient attitude towards the magistrate and to prevent frivolous lawsuits, and torture is a common method of both obtaining a confession and as a sentence in itself (though it is pointed out that killing a witness/suspect through torture before a confession is obtained will result in the execution of the Magistrate).
+Castration, blinding and the dreaded Death of a Thousand Cuts are common sentences and it should come as no surprise that the science of torture has been raised to a fine art in mythic China.
 As a bonus, punishment is often generational as a deterrent.
-TLDR in China law is spelled with a capital L*.
+TLDR in ancient China law is spelled with a capital L*.

-J&S goes in with two-fists by banning demi-humans and recommending you play as chinese characters only for the purposes of genre emulation; an emminently sensible decision that would be met with shrieking cries of outrage and RAAACIIISSSST had it been published in today’s perpetually triggered environment.
+J&S goes in with two-fists by banning demi-humans and recommending you play as Chinese characters only for the purposes of genre emulation; an eminently sensible decision that would theoretically be met with shrieking cries of outrage and RAAACIIISSSS had it been published in today’s perpetually triggered milieu.
 Female characters are more then possible by referral to historical source material (bonus points) and you can play whatever class you goddamn well please (even the paladin?).

 So, prestige classes.
-I have started to hate prestige classes because so little mileage can be had out of them and I hold the opinion that the majority of published prestige classes have yet to see actual fucking play but these are good prestige classes that tie into the Wuxia/Magic nonsense the book covered in the first section.
+I have started to hate prestige classes because so little mileage can be had out of them and I hold the opinion that the majority of published prestige classes have yet to see actual fucking play even once in the history of rpgs but these are good prestige classes that tie into the Wuxia/Magic nonsense the book covered in the first section.
 The prestige classes in J&S are mostly for arcane spellcasters, monks and the odd divine spellcaster or fighter build.
 So you can either go for magic kung fu or weird esoteric oriental secrets.
 Suits me.

 Ah but what lovely prestige classes they are.
 The arcane prestige classes are pretty good.